-Ipamorelin is a peptide that can stimulate the pituitary gland to produce a spike in growth hormone levels.
+Ipamorelin is a peptide that can stimulate the pituitary gland and result in a spike in growth hormone production.
 This type of peptide is called Growth Hormone Secretagogues (GHSs).

 It was initially developed to speed up the recovery of gastrointestinal function in patients after bowel surgery.
 However, it was discontinued due to ineffectiveness.